LPG Gas Cabinet Heaters Banned in Australia

 In this article:

-Recently in the news, the NSW government has expressed concern that banned cabinet heaters, indoor portable gas heaters with gas bottle, are being sold to consumers via auction web sites.
+The NSW government has expressed concern that banned LPG gas cabinet heaters, indoor portable gas heaters with gas bottle, are being sold to consumers via auction web sites.

 The following article explains what a “cabinet heater” is and what is behind the ban.